sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 Let's do like with schema-repo and list the useful routes:

-- GET/PUT /config: retrieve/set the global Avro compabitility level
+- `GET/PUT /config`: retrieve/set the global Avro compabitility level
-- GET/PUT /config/{subject}: retrieve/set this subject Avro compabitility level
+- `GET/PUT /config/{subject}`: retrieve/set this subject Avro compabitility level
-- GET  /subjects: list all the subjects
+- `GET  /subjects`: list all the subjects
-- POST /subjects/{subject}: check if a schema belongs to a subject
+- `POST /subjects/{subject}`: check if a schema belongs to a subject
-- GET  /subjects/{subject}/versions: list all the schemas of this subject
+- `GET   /subjects/{subject}/versions`: list all the schemas of this subject
-- GET  /subjects/{subject}/versions/{version}: retrieve this schema version of this subject
+- `GET   /subjects/{subject}/versions/{version}`: retrieve this schema version of this subject
-- POST /subjects/{subject}/versions: register a new schema for this subject
+- `POST /subjects/{subject}/versions`: register a new schema for this subject
-- GET  /schemas/ids/{id}: get the schema with this ID.
+- `GET   /schemas/ids/{id}`: get the schema with this ID (globally unique).
-- POST /compatibility/subjects/{subject}/versions/{version}: Test if the given schema (in the payload) is compatible with the given version.
+- `POST /compatibility/subjects/{subject}/versions/{version}`: Test if the given schema (in the payload) is compatible with the given version.

 All the POST/PUT must send the header: `Content-Type: application/vnd.schemaregistry.v1+json` to be taken into account.{.warn}